There is an option now on your profile page

 - In "Once Upon A Girl" Jack does this upon seeing the large breasted gypsy he was given in exchange for his cow.

 - Happens a few times in the Woody Woodpecker cartoon "A Fine Feathered Frenzy."
 When Woody Woodpecker hears Gorgeous Gal's sexy voice on the phone and she invites him to come over to possibly marry him his eyes bulge out of his head and he jumps up and down all over the place with joy.
 His feelings change once he meets her and realizes she's an overweight and elderly crow.
 She in turn falls in love with him but her reaction intensifies once she holds him down and kisses him on the lips several times.
 After this Gorgeous Gal looks at the Woodpecker with a wild eyed expression, becomes ecstatic and her entire body flies at him with her giant red lips puckered like cupid's love arrow when he tries to escape.
 The cartoon is also filled with several other wild takes, but mostly Woody's horrified reaction to Gorgeous Gal's flirting and sexual advances.
-With his most extreme reaction being when he spots Gorgeous in a wedding dress with a preist ready to become Mrs. Woodpecker.
+With his most extreme reactions occurring when he gets locked in a dungeon room and spots Gorgeous in a wedding dress with a preist ready to become Mrs. Woodpecker.